By sennder team, 4 minute read

-In trucking, dependable equipment can make the difference between success or failure, so put some time and thought into the best way for you to acquire your initial fleet.
+In trucking, dependable equipment can make the difference between success and failure, so put some time and thought into the best way to acquire your initial fleet.

 As a first step, consider your budget and look into options for buying versus leasing trucks.

-Also consider which kinds of trucks are best suited to the goods you intend to carry.
-For example, refrigerated trucks are required for some goods, but would be completely unnecessary if you don’t intend to ship any perishables.
+Also, consider which trucks best suit the goods you intend to carry.
+For example, refrigerated trucks are required for some goods but would be completely unnecessary if you don't plan to ship any perishables.

-It could be helpful to do a cost-benefit analysis for a few different kinds of trucks that you are considering.
+Doing a cost-benefit analysis for a few different kinds of trucks that you are considering could be helpful.
 Do your research and try to account for maintenance costs and fuel.
-Old, used trucks are cheaper up front, but repair costs add up quickly and any time that a truck spends in a garage is a loss of income.
-Generally, newer trucks will be able to deliver more loads before needing any serious maintenance.
+Old, used trucks are cheaper up front, but repair costs add up quickly, and any time a truck spends in a garage is a loss of income.
+Generally, newer trucks can deliver more loads before needing any serious maintenance.

-Finally, you may want to consider what kind of fuel you’d like to use.
+Finally, you may want to consider what kind of fuel you'd like to use.
 Even standard diesel engines can run on biodiesel or HVO fuel.
-Reducing carbon emissions with the use of these fuels may help your business to stand out.
-Increasingly, big shippers want to transition to greener supply chains, and offering lower-emissions trucks may just help you win a few extra contracts.
+Reducing carbon emissions by using these fuels may help your business stand out.
+Increasingly, big shippers want to transition to greener supply chains, and offering lower-emissions trucks may help you win a few extra contracts.

 Step 4: Hire a team

-It’s possible for one person to start a trucking company alone.
-With one or two trucks, you can drive and manage your own business.
-But to run your business more efficiently, you’ll probably want to hire a team as your business grows.
+One person can start a trucking company alone.
+You can drive and manage your own business with one or two trucks.
+But to run your business more efficiently, you'll probably want to hire a team as your business grows.

-If you are planning to drive trucks yourself, don’t forget to get a driver’s license which is valid for the class of vehicles you have.
-If you plan to hire drivers, don’t forget to double check that they have the required driving license.
-You may also want to create an onboarding process which enables you to confirm divers’ experience and skills as well as their eligibility to work.
-You should also consider running background checks on applicants that you plan to hire.
+If you are planning to drive trucks, don't forget to get a driver's license which is valid for the class of vehicles you have.
+If you plan to hire drivers, don't forget to double check that they have the required driving license.
+You may also want to create an onboarding process that enables you to confirm divers' experience and skills and their work eligibility.
+It would help if you also considered running background checks on applicants you plan to hire.

 Step 5: Find your customers

-With your business plan, documents, trucks, and personnel - you’re ready to start trucking.
+You're ready to start trucking with your business plan, documents, trucks, and personnel.
 The final step to making profits is finding customers.

 Your customers are typically shippers with a lot of freight to move.
 Many of these shippers post jobs on marketplaces on the web.
-Then trucking companies bid on loads that they are able to carry.
+Then trucking companies bid on loads that they can carry.

 sennder is here to help get you trucking